Nomris/php-bootstrap/readme.md

 ## Setup

-Copy the `config.php.example` file into the same directory and rename it `config.php`, then change the configuration to your enviorment.
+Copy the `config.php.example` file into the same directory and rename it to `config.php`, then change the configuration to your enviorment.

-Each directory name in the direcory of the `worker.php` file will be compared to the path segment after the bootstrap segment.
+Each directory name in the direcory of the `BOOTSTRAP_DATA_DIR` directory will be compared to the path segment after the bootstrap segment.

 If a file in the directory and all sub directory matches it's content will be appened to the http response.